 A mole or nevus is a dark, raised spot on our skin comprised of skin cells that have grown in a group rather than individually.
-These cells are called melanocytes and are responsible for producing melanin, the pigment (colour) in our skin.
+These cells are called melanocytes and are responsible for producing melanin, the pigment (color) in our skin.

 Most people develop more moles on their skin naturally with age and sun exposure, and — most of the time — these moles are harmless.
 However, we need to conduct skin checks regularly (recommended monthly, especially if you have a relative with skin cancer, or at least every three months) to see if the moles have changed.

 How to know if your mole is safe

 - and stay the same shape, size or colour over time.